krishnamoorthy-b/full-stack-developer-interview-preparation/java-interview-preparation.md

       <tr>
         <td>It's a constant.
 We can use this for variable, method and class.</td>
         <td>It's a block and used for try catch use case.
 This block will be called always.</td>
-        <td>It's a method and it will called when before objected is garbage collected.</td>
+        <td>It's a method and it will invoked when before object is getting garbage collect.</td>
       </tr>
     </tbody>
   </table>